-A recent ManpowerGroup report shows 40 percent of employers worldwide admit that it’s a struggle to find qualified candidates.
+A recent ManpowerGroup report shows worldwide admit that it’s a struggle to find qualified candidates.
 While this is true across industries and functional domains, the talent shortage appears to be especially dire in supply chain management.
 This has made talent acquisition in that domain fiercely competitive.

 A recent study reports that for every six current supply chain job openings, there is only one qualified candidate.
 Furthermore, the demand for supply chain talent is expected to increase by as much as 25 percent by the close of this decade.
 The stark deficit in available human capital will only intensify the war for winners.

 Big Contenders Fighting for Supply Chain Talent

 Shockwaves rippled across the internet in 2016 when Target named 16-year Amazon veteran Arthur Valdez its new Executive VP and Chief Supply Chain and Logistics Officer.
 Amazon fought back by filing a non-compete lawsuit, but Valdez ultimately remained with Target.

 Target then hired Amazon’s direct-delivery expert Preston Mosier, as well as Apple’s logistics and supply chain strategist Benjamin Cook — an apparently unbridled attempt to build a team for supply chain leadership.
 Other companies hoping to cash in on supply chain success have also picked off Amazon talent.
 Sears three years ago nabbed Amazon fulfillment chief .
 Instacart lured Amazon operations VP Mike Swartz, who then left Instacart after a brief tenure.

 It’s a complex issue, but there are four primary factors contributing to the lack of qualified candidates.